 It's common for some hearing-related symptoms to accompany any viral infection of the upper respiratory tract, says Elias Michaelides, M.D., codirector of the Auditory Implant Program and medical director of audiology and otolaryngology at Rush University Medical Center in Chicago.
-That's because the mucous membranes tend to “get very stuffy,” and, as a result, “sometimes fluid can build up behind the eardrums,” he says.
+That's because the mucous membranes tend to “get very stuffy” and, as a result, “sometimes fluid can build up behind the eardrums,” he says.
 This symptom, however, does not cause permanent damage “and often will just clear up on its own” once the infection has passed.

-What's more, a team of researchers from Johns Hopkins School of Medicine found evidence of the coronavirus (SARS-CoV-2) in the middle ear of COVID-19 patients in an autopsy study published in JAMA Otolaryngology — Head & Neck Surgery.
-While determining the impact of the virus’ presence in the ear was outside the study's scope, corresponding author C. Matthew Stewart, M.D., says it raises some concern, especially given that other viral infections are known to cause hearing loss.
+What's more, a team of researchers from the Johns Hopkins School of Medicine found evidence of the coronavirus (SARS-CoV-2) in the middle ear of COVID-19 patients in an autopsy study published in JAMA Otolaryngology — Head & Neck Surgery.
+While determining the impact of the virus’s presence in the ear was outside the study's scope, corresponding author C. Matthew Stewart, M.D., says it raises some concern, especially given that other viral infections are known to cause hearing loss.

-"If there is an active viral infection in that part of the body, you could get the whole host of symptoms associated with other types of viral infections in that area,” including inflammation in the ear that could impair hearing or cause tinnitus, dizziness and imbalance, says Stewart, associate professor of otolaryngology and head and neck surgery at Johns Hopkins School of Medicine.
+"If there is an active viral infection in that part of the body, you could get the whole host of symptoms associated with other types of viral infections in that area,” including inflammation in the ear that could impair hearing or cause tinnitus, dizziness and imbalance, says Stewart, associate professor of otolaryngology and head and neck surgery at the Johns Hopkins School of Medicine.